Gardening, Landscaping and Weed Sciences includes a wide range of topics which include,

 Planting mixes of cover crop species has gained in popularity in recent years as farmers strive to expand the range of ecosystem services provided by cover crops.
 We assessed the degree to which cover crop monocultures and mixes control weeds during the fall-to-spring cover crop growth season as part of a multidisciplinary study.
 Weed-suppressive cover crop stands can reduce weed seed rain from summer and winter annual species, limiting weed population expansion and, eventually, weed pressure in future cash crop stands.
 In a lengthy autumn growth window following winter wheat harvest and a shorter window following silage corn harvest, we established monocultures and mixes of two legumes (medium red clover and Austrian winter pea), two grasses (cereal rye and oats), as well as two brassicas (forage radish and canola).

 Grass cover crops and mixes were the most weed suppressive in the fall of the long window, whereas legume cover crops were the least.
 Weeds were successfully controlled by all of the combinations.
 This was most likely due to the existence of quickly grass species, which were effective even when planted at 20% of their monoculture rate.
-Weed biomass were low in all treatments in the spring due to winter death of summer-annual weeds and poor germination of winter annuals.
+Weed biomass was low in all treatments in the spring due to the winter death of summer-annual weeds and poor germination of winter annuals.
 The biomass buildup by crop rotation and weeds in the fall was more than an order of magnitude lower in the short window after silage corn than in the longer window.

 However, weed seed generation was significant in all treatments that did not contain grain rye in the spring (monoculture or mixture).
 Our findings imply that cover crop combinations with aggressive grass species only require low planting rates to offer weed control.
 This opens the door for other species to provide additional ecosystem services, however careful species selection may be necessary to preserve mixture variety and avoid winter-hardy cover crop grass dominance in the spring.